Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 ![Final Goal](./img/final_goal.png)

-In the Box Lab, you will install the OS directly on \*bare metal, then launch virtual machines and containers within it, and connect them to each other using a virtual switch.
+In the Box Lab, we will install the operating system(OS) directly on \*bare metal, then launch virtual machines and containers within it, and connect them to each other using a virtual switch.

 \*Bare metal: a hardware without any installed software